How I helped design a zillion sign-up flows

 Involve the user?
 What user?

-Make it as fast and easy as possible for users to experience value by showing how benefits can impact their goals.
+We want to make it as fast and easy as possible for users to experience value by showing how benefits can impact their goals.

 CONVERSION

-Encourage users to commit to the offer by removing friction and cognitive load.
+We encourage users to commit to the offer by removing friction and cognitive load.

 RETENTION

-Keep users engaged and satisfied throughout the installation process by building a strong mental model and manage expectations in every step of the journey.
+We keep users engaged and satisfied throughout the installation process by building a strong mental model and manage expectations in every step of the journey.

 PHASE 1